-memory and inference; or values, personality traits, and nonconscious mental processes; or bodies-probably make it easier to defend our thesis.
-Temporally extended views, for example, appear to permit Parfitian (1984) cases of merging, splitting, and slow change.
-Views that rely on synchronous nonconscious processes appear to permit hypothetical AI or alien cases of synchronous partial unity or overlap due to shared nonconscious mechanisms.6 Similarly, bodies can plausibly overlap.
-By focusing on "conscious subjects" in our narrow sense, we address the countability issue in its starkest form, where skeptical interlocutors' intuitions seem to run strongest against our view.
+definitions of "subject" that appeal to more than conscious experiences-for example, diachronic relations between conscious states; or causal threads of memory and inference; or values, personality traits, and nonconscious mental processes; or bodies-make it easier to defend our thesis.
+Temporally extended views, for example, permit Parfitian (1984) cases where individuals merge, split, and slowly change over time-cases that are plausibly candidates for indeterminate subjecthood.
+Views that make subjecthood dependent on synchronous nonconscious processes appear to allow for hypothetical AI or alien cases of synchronous partial unity, overlap, or indeterminacy due to shared nonconscious mechanisms.6 Likewise, it's intuitively plausible that bodies can overlap, and, consequently, that there could be a non-integer or indeterminate number of organisms-just consider cases of dicephalus twins.
+By focusing on "conscious subjects" in our narrow sense, we address the countability issue in its most challenging form, where skeptical interlocutors' intuitions about the privacy, unity, and determinacy of consciousness seem to run strongest against our view.
+Philosophers who deny that we should use "subject" this way are invited to examine our phenomenon of interest by substituting "subject" with their preferred term.
+We conjecture that if conscious subjects in our sense needn't always exist in determinate whole numbers, the same holds for "conscious subjects" in most other senses.

-On this notion of a "conscious subject", is at least conceptually possible for multiple conscious subjects to exist in the same body (one experiencing A-with-B-with-C, another experiencing D-with-E-with-F), perhaps even coordinating to operate as a single person.7 On some accounts of personal identity, you might be nothing but a conscious subject, perhaps extended over time.
+Given this notion of a conscious subject, it is at least conceptually possible for multiple conscious subjects to exist in the same body (one experiencing A-with-B-with-C, another experiencing D-with-E-with-F), perhaps even coordinating to operate as a single person.7 On some accounts of personal identity, you might be nothing but a conscious subject, perhaps extended over time.
 But even if you aren't strictly identical to a conscious subject, you are intimately related to one.
 If you are, right now, experiencing the warmth of tea, the taste of madeleine, and recollections of Combray, then there is a conscious subject in your spatiotemporal vicinity undergoing exactly that set of token conscious experiences, and that conscious subject is certainly not someone other than you.
 Perhaps it is a part of you, an aspect of you, a process within you, or in some other way ontologically adjacent.